 In real life, computer hacking may not be as dramatic as in movies, but its effects are very real.
 It can result in financial loss, theft of personal information, and major disruptions in people’s lives.
 Hackers often aim to profit or create chaos.
-For businesses, the risk of hackers targeting POS systems is a major concern that can lead to significant financial and operational consequences.

 Businesses worldwide regularly manage customers’ credit and debit card details during transactions in-store and online through e-commerce platforms.
 A security breach that exposes credit card data to hackers can lead to financial losses, identity theft for customers, and legal penalties or loss of consumer trust for businesses.
-Hence, it is vital to understand the risks associated with a POS system hack and take preventive measures to avoid such incidents.

 To examine the extent and seriousness of POS hacking, one can estimate the unfortunate incident involving Target and its significant data breach in 2013.
 During the festive period that year, cybercriminals managed to infiltrate the systems and retrieve debit card and credit card details of around 40 million customers who had shopped at the popular retailer across the country.